 For years, I've ran with a Garmin Forerunner 235.
 This GPS watch has seen me through half marathons, full marathons and countless 5Ks, dutifully tracking my every step along the way.
 I've loved its large, easy-to-read display and customizable menus.
-So Garmin has a high bar to clear with its successor, the Forerunner 245 Music.
-And it does, in every respect.
-For serious runners, it's one of the best sports watches around.

-Forerunner 245 Music Design
+Garmin Forerunner 245 Music review: Design

 The Forerunner 245 has a softer, more refined design than its predecessor, the Forerunner 235.
 Notably, the edges are rounder, giving it a less boxy shape.